 How long does the CCJ stay on your credit report?

-Generally, a CCJ will remain on your credit report for six years.
+Generally, a County Court Judgement will remain on your credit report for six years.
 A credit report is a public record so if you do try and apply for credit, a lender is likely to do a credit check by contacting a credit reference agency.
 The credit report is a bit like your financial reputation.
-This includes details of your CCJ, which could prove to have a negative impact on you getting credit.
+This includes details of your CCJ, which could prove to have a negative impact on you getting credit in the future.

-How much does a CCJ affect my credit file?
+How much does a County Court Judgement affect my credit file?

-One of the popular credit reporting companies, Experian, has suggested that having a CCJ against you will affect your credit rating negatively as this shows to lenders that you have a history of failing to repay your debt.
-Being accepted for a mortgage, taking out a loan or even opening certain bank accounts will be affected, and it is likely if you have a CCJ on your file that your application will be rejected.
+One of the popular credit reporting companies, Experian, has suggested that having a County Court Judgement against you will affect your credit rating negatively as this shows to lenders that you have a history of failing to repay your debt.
+Being accepted for a mortgage, taking out a loan or even opening certain bank accounts will be affected.
+If you have a CCJ on your file, then your application will probably be rejected.

-Does a CCJ discharge affect my credit file or future lending options?
+Does a CCJ Discharged affect my credit file or future lending options?

 If you make the payment towards your CCJ within the month then your CCJ will be discharged.

-My CCJ has been discharged, can I still get financial help for my debts?
+My County Court Judgement has been Discharged, can I still get financial help for my debts?

-If you have managed to get your CCJ discharged, then that is always a positive step to financial freedom.
+If you have managed to get your County Court Judgement Discharged, then that is always a positive step to financial freedom.
 However, there are many of us who are still in thousands of pounds of debt, and unable to cover essential costs.
 Instead, sitting and procrastinating over how much debt you are in or even worse a creditor is taking a CCJ out against you, there is support available for people in your position.
 Be proactive by reading below on how you can overcome your debt problem.